Skip to content

 The current situation in Scotland

 The past four years have seen a global pandemic, major disruptions to our education system, increasing concerns about the climate emergency, a growing mental health epidemic, a cost-of-living crisis, and many other changes in our day to day lives.
 Throughout this time, youth work across Scotland has continued to deliver essential support to thousands of young people, despite increasing funding challenges.
+Young people have told us time and time again about the importance of youth work in their lives and the need for safe and secure spaces and places to meet up, socialise, have fun and access support from trusted adults.

 Youth work has undergone significant budget cuts.
 Between 2016 and 2019 youth services were cut by over £11 million.
 Since then, data on youth work spending has been unclear, but there have been growing reports from youth workers and young people across Scotland that services are underfunded and closing down.
 There are fears that this is putting vulnerable young people at risk of losing out on youth work services.